sam021995/Project-Python-Flask-App-CICD/README.md

-"⚙️ Jenkins CI/CD Pipeline for Flask Portfolio
+"⚙️ Jenkins CI/CD Pipeline for Flask Portfolio!
 This repository illustrates a complete Jenkins workflow that automates the building, testing, and deployment processes for a Flask web application."

 🎯 Objectives